This yellow split pea soup recipe uses a leftover ham bone to create a hearty and savory soup that's perfect for chilly weather!

 I love split pea soup but it's not very pretty to look at.
 It is not very photogenic either.
 So you'll just have to trust me on this.
 Close your eyes and think about a creamy warm soup on a cold day with lots of smoky flavor and shreds of slow cooked ham.
 Yellow split peas were used in this recipe hoping the color of soup would make it just a bit prettier.
 But feel free to use whatever color split peas you'd like.

 Give this soup a try and I am sure you will be pleased with the results.

 Ingredients and Substitutions

 - ham bone - a great use of leftovers from a holiday meal and gives the soup such a hearty, delicious flavor.
-Feel free to use smoked ham locks if you don't have a ham bone, or omit this altogether to make this soup vegetarian.
+Feel free to use smoked ham hocks if you don't have a ham bone.
+They can be found in the frozen meat section of your grocery store.

 - onion, carrots, and celery - these are just some of the delicious options for vegetables that work in this soup.
-You could also add potato or broccoli to bring in more nutrition and flavor!
+You could also add potatoes or peas if you like them also.

 - Italian seasoning - pulls together all of the flavors and makes this soup so fragrant and delicious!
 If you don't have a pre-made Italian seasoning, you can use any combination of the following: basil, oregano, rosemary, parsley, thyme, garlic powder, chili flakes, sage, or dried marjoram.